asarj/slowfast-adversarial-ml/README.md

 cd slowfast-adversarial-ml
 ```

-Note that all work has been done in a Zeblok AI-Workstation outfitted with 2 GPUs, 4 vCPUS, and 100 GB of memory, results may vary depending on your setup

 ### Obtaining the Kinetics-400 dataset
 1. Open a terminal and make a directory to store the kinetics dataset